Funds & Scholarships

 Michael Sindars was a 16 year old Port Angeles High School student who died tragically in 2001, cutting his young life short.
 Michael was raised by his grandparents Robert and Wanda Sindars, who established a scholarship fund in his memory.
 Michael loved fishing and camping, and has been greatly missed by his family and friends.

 The Michael Sindars Memorial Scholarship was created to benefit students planning to study vocational or technical trades.
-This fund is proudly administered by the Olympic View Community Foundation in Sequim.
+This fund is proudly administered by the Olympic View Community Foundation.

 THE MARY WHITMORE MEMORIAL SCHOLARSHIP